lucasmenendez/micro-framework/README.md

 # micro-framework
-Little MVC framework to start working on any proyect
+Little MVC framework to start working on any front&backend proyect

 ### Features
 - Error reporting